Daniil274/SmartPDF-Analyzer/README.md

 # SmartPDF Analyzer

-A powerful tool for intelligent PDF document analysis and digitization using multimodal AI models.
+A tool for extracting text from PDF documents using multimodal AI models.

 ## Description

-This project is designed for automatic digitization and analysis of PDF documents.
+This project is designed for extracting text from PDF documents.
 The process includes:
 1. Splitting the PDF file into individual page images
-2. Sequential processing of pages using a multimodal AI model via OpenAI API
+2. Processing each page independently using a multimodal AI model via OpenAI API
 3. Optional translation of the content into a specified target language
 4. Saving the results in a structured Markdown format